nandhakumar2611/mindx-inventory-docs/docs/bills/other-actions.md

 - Locate the bill you want to delete.
 - Select the **checkbox** next to the bill you want to mark for deletion.
 - Click the **Delete** button at the top of the page.

+!!!
+Warning

+       Always ensure that you have accurate records before deleting a bill.
+Once a bill is deleted, all associated data will be permanently lost and cannot be recovered.

 Removing unnecessary bills keeps your records tidy and enhances your overall management efficiency.